craftsmandigital/dummy/README.md

 [TOC]

-   dette er ikke på release
+   dette er ikke på release sdsadasds

 sfjslkfjsdflk
 For the first time I have been able to use the **Hugo modules** feature.
 Thanks to @chreliot and his [post](https://discourse.gohugo.io/t/how-to-add-a-theme-using-modules-for-beginners/20665), I finally figured out how to use it.
 I'm not smart enough to figure it out out through the documentation that are available so far.